lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

   "license": "MIT"
 }
 ```
+**TIP:** Check in the package.json into git, so when anyone clones down the repository, a simple `npm install` will download and install all your dependencies.

 ## Install gulp
 Perfect!
 Now that we have npm up and running lets get into gulp.
-You need to install gulp globally first and as a local dependency in your project as well.
-This is a special gulp thing, and not really important, so I won't go into it.
-Afterwards we need to create a `gulfile.js` in the root of our project.
-This file will contain all our tasks.
+We need to install gulp globally and as a local dependency in our project.
+This is a special gulp thing, and not really important, so I won't go into it the whys.
+Always add the `--save-dev` flag to automatically save the dependencies to the `package.json` file.

 ```bash
 # install gulp globally